 Truro BID is Renewed for its Fourth Term 2022-2027

-- enhance the shopping environment by installing and funding the annual colourful summer bunting, organising 'City Clean Up events and co-funding he city's annual floral hanging baskets which are delivered by Truro City Council.
+- Enhancing the shopping environment by installing and funding the annual colourful summer bunting, organising 'City Clean Up events and co-funding the city's annual floral hanging baskets which are delivered by Truro City Council.

 Since 2007, Truro BID has successfully delivered projects and services that businesses have identified as priorities and has continued to do so throughout the pandemic, supporting the town through a challenging time for us all.
 For further information on what has been delivered see the Truro BID Achievements.

 Truro BID would like to thank all businesses and other partners in the City for the time and support they have given over the past five years which have enabled these initiatives to be successfully delivered.

 In February, Truro BID consulted widely with circa 380 businesses in the City and with head offices addresses where appropriate.
 54% of those businesses engaged in the consultation through relaying their feedback in person or by completing the fourth term questionnaire (view the Truro BID Renewal Consultation Document and Truro BID Renewal Survey).

 Our fourth term business plan has been shaped by the views of our levy paying businesses.
 All eligible levy payers within the BID boundary were sent a hard copy or virtual copy of the Truro BID Fourth Term Business Plan during May 2022.

 Truro BID will generate over £1.6m of funding over its fourth five-year term and additional contributions from statutory partners, stakeholders, grant funders and other sources will boost the investment that Truro BID can utilise to support its levy payers.